 - Allow to cool, then slide the skins off.

-- Place the olive oil in a large dutch oven pot and heat over medium heat.
+- Place 2 tablespoons olive oil in a large dutch oven pot and heat over medium heat.

 - Increase heat to high until boiling, then reduce to a simmer.